-Although often specific examples, factors contributing to both the commencement and cessation of smoking has been monitored.
+Although often specific examples, factors contributing to both the commencement and cessation of smoking have been monitored.
 In developing countries such as Malaysia, smoking (and in this case tobacco chewing) is on the rise with around 61% of men being classed as smokers [ref Malay].
-When analysed in respect to how these people began smoking, a variety of factors such as gender, ethnicity and alcohol consumption whereas only ethnicity of these was observed to be an influence in cessation.
+When analysed with respect to how these people began smoking, a variety of factors, such as gender, ethnicity and alcohol consumption, were measured, however only ethnicity was observed to be an influence in cessation.
 Whilst this is a single case and may be influenced by a number of socioeconomic factors, an important point to extract is that it is not necessarily a question of thresholds defining when a person starts and stops smoking.
-Instead, different factors seem to come into play for each action.
+Instead, different factors seem to have varying strength in each instance.

+More generally, research into cessation factors and their effect on relapse chances shows a multitude of factors that appear to contribute to failed attempts such as previous quitting attempts, presence of other smokers and behaviour/mood changes [ref UCL cess].
+On the other hand, the work indicated a lack of effect by bodyweight/weight concerns and amount of cigarettes smoked.
+Although this was an internet based survey study, the observed aspects of the smoking behaviours are interesting as many different factors are involved but only some of these actually effect giving up, whist others only affect relapsing.

 In terms of the social aspect of health, the Framingham Heart Study [ref Fram] investigates long term health concerns of a large social network.
-Further work has been conducted using the data from the previously mentioned study, particularly in regards to the spread of obesity [ref ObPap].
-It was found that there are indications of social interaction playing a role in the way that obesity is present within a network – this is crucial as it is an indication of health being affected by those with whom an individual interacts.
+Further work has been conducted using the data from the previously mentioned study, particularly with respect to the spread of obesity [ref ObPap].
+It was found that there are indications of social interaction playing a role in the presence of obesity within a network.
+This is crucial, as it is an indication of health being affected by those with whom an individual interacts.
 It should be noted that the type of tie between persons was significant in its effect; for example, geographically close neighbours had little impact whilst a mutual friendship greatly increases the chance of those involved becoming obese.

+Closer to the combination of social networks and smoking cessation, research into the concept of quitting in groups was carried out over 30 years within the Framingham study [ref droves] revealed a number of interesting phenomena.
+Firstly, by the end of the study smoking prevalence was much lower and for those left, there was a higher chance of smokers being connected to other smokers, as well as on the periphery of the non-smoking networks.
+Adding to this, cessation predictors that occurred within the network were contact with other people who were quitting, type of relationship (e.g. co-worker compared to spouse) and educational status.
+This reinforces the concept that factors in quitting smoking come from many aspects of life, specifically relationships with others.
+Finally, due to these facts, group quitting appears to be a more natural approach since it utilises the peer-pressure and the avoidance of having to move to the edge of a social circle, all whilst reducing the number of smoking ties.

 Agent-Based Modelling